stanfordpython/python-labs/lab6-wallscraper.md

 # returns an iterator over the server response - useful if the server responds with a lot of data.
 response.iter_content()

-# If the content represents JSON-encoded data, return the data decoded into a Python dictionary
+# If and only if the content represents JSON-encoded data, return the data decoded into a Python dictionary
 response.json()

 # Returns true if and only if there were no errors in client-server communication.